 So, this is me talking to you, my brothers and sisters in arms.
 This is about what I’m like as a critique partner and what I’m looking for in a partner.
 Please do not be shy about reaching out!
 I’m the shy one here.
 There can’t be two of us.
 (Actually, another shy introvert would be awesome.)

 What I Write

 Fiction about women, usually strong ones.
 That’s always my starting point.
 Lately I’ve been focused on contemporary YA.
 I’ve got some fantasy and historical sitting on my hard drive that I want to get back to.
-Here are the pitches for three WIPs to whet your appetite.

 What I Read